teamapp-ai/teamapp-ai.github.io/_blog/deploy-l-d-where-it-counts-most.md

 date: 2020-08-25 07:27:23 +0000
 layout: blog
 title: deploy L&D where it counts
-sub_heading: "#team task app with learning and development built into each task"
+sub_heading: "#team's task app has learning and development built into each task"
 video_id: ''
 banner_image: ''
 slug: deploy L&D where it counts
-seo_title: "#team task app with learning and development built into each task"
+seo_title: "#team's task app has learning and development built into each task"
-seo_description: "#team task app with learning and development built into each task.
+seo_description: "#team's task app has learning and development built into each task.
   You can deploy L&D content to precisely the point when employees really need it."
 feature_image: ''